 How to write a for loop?

 For loop basically depends upon the elements it has to iterate instead of the statement being true or false.
-The latter one is for the While loop which is topic for the next tutorial i.e. tutorial# 17.
-In different programming languages the way to write a loop is different, in java and C it could be a little technical and difficult to grasp for a beginner but in Python, its simple and easy.
+The latter one is for the While loop which is the topic for the next tutorial i.e. tutorial# 17.
+In different programming languages the way to write a loop is different, in java and C it could be a little technical and difficult to grasp for a beginner but in Python, it's simple and easy.
 We just have to declare a variable so we can print the output through it during different iterations and just have to use the keyword “for” and “in”, more explanation could be easily obtained about working and syntax through the video tutorial.

 Advantages of loops:

 # list1 = [ ["Harry", 1], ["Larry", 2], # ["Carry", 6], ["Marie", 250]] # dict1 = dict(list1) # # for item in dict1: # print(item) # for item, lollypop in dict1.items(): # print(item, "and lolly is ", lollypop) items = [int, float, "HaERRY", 5,3, 3, 22, 21, 64, 23, 233, 23, 6] for item in items: if str(item).isnumeric() and item>=6: print(item)